 Season

-- Liberally season the steak with the umami powder and then coat in the jalapeno pilsner rub, being sure to cover all sides.
+- Liberally season the steak with the umami powder and then coat in the jalapeno pilsner rub, ensuring to cover all sides.

 - Allow the steak to come to room temperture for 20 minutes with the rub on it, or place in fridge for up to 6 hours until ready to grill.